mozilla/node-client-sessions/README.md

       duration: 24 * 60 * 60 * 1000, // how long the session will stay valid in ms
       cookie: {
         path: '/api', // cookie will only be sent to requests under '/api'
+        maxAge: 60000, // duration of the cookie in milliseconds, defaults to duration above
         httpOnly: true, // when true, cookie is not accessible from javascript
         secure: false   // when true, cookie will only be sent over SSL }